antaresproject/docs/docs/modules_development/module_base.md

 ## Introduction

-This article will help you understand how modules in Antares are designed and what should include.
-It will help you create your own modules.
-If this is your first try with Antares, we highly recommend to follow the  [Sample Module Tutorial](../tutorials/sample_module.md).
-Concept of Antares modular way is described [here](../antares_concepts/components_&_modules.md).
+This article will help you to understand how modules in Antares are designed and what should include.
+If this is your first try with Antares, we highly recommend to follow the  [Sample Module Tutorial](../tutorials/sample_module.md) instead.
+Concept of Antares modular architecture is described in [Antares Concepts - Modules](../antares_concepts/components_&_modules.md) article.

 ## Minimal Structure

-Every module must consist of the following structure:
+Every module must consist of the following files structure:

 ![AT_COMP&MODS1](../img/docs/modules_development/module_base/minimal_structure_1.png)

 ### composer.json schema

-We recommend that you should fill the ```composer.json``` file with additional information.
+The ```composer.json``` file should include a following data (example):

 ```json
 {